abdulbasit-25/BILAL-WEBSITE/WHATSADDED.md

 ## Summary

 This repository is a Vite + React + Tailwind website project for a trucking dispatch business.
-It includes a responsive landing page, multiple content sections, a working contact form, and several UX improvements already implemented.
+It includes a responsive multi-page marketing site, a working contact form, route-aware freight imagery, centralized theme tokens, and several UX improvements.

 ## Verified project state